Geovane Magno

-Geovane Magno Cândido Silveira (born 14 April 1994) is a Brazilian professional footballer who plays as an attacking midfielder or forward for V.League 1 club Ninh Binh.
+Geovane Magno Cândido Silveira (born 14 April 1994), simply known as Geovane or as Nguyễn Tài Lộc, is a professional footballer who plays as an attacking midfielder or forward for V.League 1 club Ninh Binh.
+Born in Brazil, he plays for the Vietnam national team.

-Career
+Club career

 Geovane began his career in 2014 and played in Brazil for clubs including Primavera, Matonense, São Carlos and Maringá.
 He relocated to Vietnam 2019 and subsequently played for Sài Gòn, Hanoi FC, Viettel and Hanoi Police.

+Hong Linh Ha Tinh

 Geovane signed a new one-year contract with Hong Linh Ha Tinh on 27 August 2024.

-Hong Linh Ha Tinh FC

-Geovane Magno, who joined Hồng Lĩnh Hà Tĩnh in 2024, has swiftly become a vital member in the team.
-During his debut season, he shown excellent skills, including a memorable hat-trick against SHB Đà Nẵng on September 22, 2024.
+He swiftly became a vital member in the team.
+During his debut season, he shown excellent skills, including a memorable hat-trick against SHB Đà Nẵng on 22 September 2024.
 He scored with a close-range shot and a successful penalty kick.
 Throughout the current season, he has consistently performed well, scoring three goals in nine games, highlighting his importance to the team's success.

-Notably, he is one of the Brazilian players under consideration for naturalization in Vietnam.
+Ninh Binh

+In August 2025, Geovane signed for V.League 1 fellow Ninh Binh.

+International career

+In June 2026, Geovane was called up to the Vietnam national team, being named in the preliminary squad for the 2026 ASEAN Championship.

+On July 18, Geovane made his debut for Vietnam national team against Myanmar national team.

+Personal life

+On 29 April 2026, Geovane officially obtained Vietnamese citizenship with the Vietnamese personal name Nguyễn Tài Lộc.